NicolaeTiberius/WileyEdgeTraining/README.md

 Lots of file/io to read the stock of the items and write them at the end.

 Used Spring dependency injection withh MVC style structure.

+Spring Boot Templates:

+Carried out several tasks that aim to improve knowledge of Spring Boot development.

+-Created an app that is able to receive and sends requests for operations of 2 numbers( + - * /)